 We will also establish reserves to provide for the estimated costs of settling claims, general expenses of administering the claims settlement process, legal fees and other fees ("loss adjustment expenses"), and for losses and loss adjustment expenses from defaults that we estimate have occurred, but which have not yet been reported to us.
 We refer to the latter as "IBNR" reserves.
 Consistent with industry accounting practices, NMIC does not establish loss reserves for estimated potential defaults that have not occurred but that may occur in the future.
-For a full discussion of our loss reserving policy and process, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies-Reserve for Losses and Loss Adjustment Expenses."
+For a full discussion of our loss reserving policy and process, see Management's Discussion and Analysis - Critical Accounting Policies - Reserve for Losses and Loss Adjustment Expenses.